transcelerate/ddf-home/sdr_ri_sandbox_access.md

 ## Help and Support
-For technical support with Microsoft Azure or the SDR Reference Implemenation Sandbox Environment, contact XYZ (TBD).
+For technical support with Microsoft Azure or the SDR Reference Implemenation Sandbox Environment, please email us [here](mailto:DDF@transcelerate.com?subject=Help%20with%20SDR%20RI%20Sandbox%20Environment).
+Responses to questions will be posted to the FAQ page.